Get in touch: hello@totalbalance.com.au

 Byron Bay Meditation & Yoga Retreat

-Friday 14 to Wednesday 19 November 2025 (fully booked)
+Friday 6 to Wednesday 11 November 2026

 We stay at Sangsurya, a beautiful tropical ten-acre bush retreat just a few minutes drive from Tallow Beach in Byron Bay.
 The property features an open, airy meditation hall, a freshwater swimming pool and dining room that includes outdoor seating with easterly views across Arakwal land and the ocean.